ParichayGupta/DSA/Strings/Teams/teams.md

-#Teams
+<h1>Teams</h1>

-'Q Given a string A, A is made up of 0's and 1's.
+<b>Given a string A, A is made up of 0's and 1's.
 Break A into substrings such that , all broken substrings have equal number of 1's and 0's.
-Find and return maximum number of substrings in which A can be broken.'
+Find and return maximum number of substrings in which A can be broken.</b>

 Input Format